 I’m autistic and I’ve built a beautiful life.
 My DREAM life.

-And the more I talk about it—the more I own it, the more I say it out loud—the freer I feel.
+And the more I talk about it, the freer I feel.
 Every baby step in speaking up has made me lighter.
-I still hesitate.
-I still feel that twinge of fear sometimes when I say the word out loud.
-But I can push through it now.
-Because this part of me isn’t broken or shameful.
-It’s just me.
+I still hesitate and feel that twinge of fear sometimes when I say the word out loud.
+But I can push through it now because I know that there is nothing inherently wrong with me, I am just who I am, label or no label.

 Still, I catch myself shifting into high-functioning mode the second I sense judgment.
-I feel it before it’s said.
-My intuition is never wrong.
-And suddenly I’m calculating: Am I making enough eye contact?
+I feel it before it’s said, and let me tell ya, my intuition is never wrong.
+Suddenly I’m over thinking: Am I making enough eye contact?
 Too much?
 Not enough?
 Should I look away now?
 Am I being rude?
 Am I being weird?
 I can’t even follow the conversation anymore because I’m so focused on performing normal.

 And for most of my life, I thought I was having panic attacks.
-The shaking, the shortness of breath, the spiral.
-But now I know: that was overstimulation.
-That was my body saying “this is too much.”
-And when I started treating it that way (earplugs, quiet room, dim light) it stopped.
-Or at least, I could keep it from going too far.
-That realization changed everything.
+Full body shaking, shortness of breath, nausea and a spiral.
+But now I know: it’s overstimulation.
+It’s my body saying “this is too much” and when I started treating it that way (earplugs, quiet room, dim light) it stopped.
+Or at least, I could keep it from going too far, and that completely changed my life.

-So when I watched RFK Jr.’s recent press conference where he claimed that autistic kids “will never write a poem, never go on a date, never pay taxes, never use a toilet,” I was stunned.
-Hurt.
-Outraged.
-Belittled.
-Dehumanized.
+So when I watched RFK Jr.’s recent press conference where he claimed that autistic kids “will never write a poem, never go on a date, never pay taxes, never use a toilet,” I was stunned, hurt, outraged, belittled, freaking dehumanized.
+I cried a lot of angry tears that day.

 I wanted to burn the world down.